College Factual by our College Data Analytics Team

 Large City Campus Setting

-Contact details for L.A.
-County School of Nursing are given below.
+Contact details for Los Angeles County C of Nursing and Allied Health are given below.

 Contact Details

-Los Angeles County College of Nursing and Allied Health Majors
+Los Angeles County College of Nursing and Allied Health Academic Programs

-During the most recent year for which we have data, students from 1 majors graduated from Los Angeles County College of Nursing and Allied Health.
-Of these students, 212 received undergraduate degrees and 212 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 2 majors graduated from Los Angeles County College of Nursing and Allied Health.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Los Angeles County College of Nursing and Allied Health along with which ones have the highest average starting salaries.